theQuert/Knowledge-Updating-System/progress.md

 ### Potential Problems
 - Since we labeled our data given the non-updated, and updated version, `top-3` or `top-5` are easy to extract.
 - Our fine-tuned model may only performs well on our NetKu dataset.
-- Maybe a method to find the paragraphs which needed to be updated is still important rather than update given the updated contnet.
+- Maybe a method to find the paragraphs which needed to be updated is still important without the updated content.
--